 We cook about 3 dishes and store them in the fridge.
 If we run out, I have frozen vegetables and sauces in the freezer for minute meals.
 Our slow cooker is one of our best purchases because it can cook while we are at work or sleeping.

 Annual Savings: $6240 *comparison made on weekday dinners

 2. Travel to Low Cost of Living Places

 Why: We love to travel, but it can be expensive.
 If we are not careful, it could wreak havoc on our savings goals.
 Fortunately, there are a lot of beautiful places to travel to that will not break the bank.

-On top of the airline costs, staying in touristy cities could be very expensive.
-When visiting other countries, we want to be immersed in the experience and be there for weeks at a time, so we had to be creative in finding ways to save money.
+On top of the airline costs, staying in touristy cities could be expensive.
+When visiting other countries, we want to be immersed in the experience and be there for weeks, so we had to be creative in finding ways to save money.

 How: Research the low cost of living areas in the region where you want to travel.
-It usually helps to search “cheap places to retire” as it will also pull up safer areas.
-If you want to go to an expensive city, look for towns nearby that offer lower rates.
+It usually helps to search “cheap places to retire” and also pulls up safer areas.
+If you want to go to an expensive city, look for nearby towns offering lower rates.
 See if it makes sense to take public transportation.
 After you have all the information, build your budget, and save for your vacation fund.

 Annual Savings: $6000 *4 weeks of travel, twice a year